CaptJaybles/SynologyLLM/README.md

   5)pip install -r requirements.txt

-  6)place your LLM in the model folder and copy that file name to the settings file

-  7)Use either command python synologyLLM.py or use synologyLLM.bat file

 Setup

+  1)place your LLM in the model folder and copy that file name to the settings file

-  1)setup a new bot in your synology chat app
+  2)setup a new bot in your synology chat app

-  2)copy the Token and the incoming URL to the settings file
+  3)copy the Token and the incoming URL to the settings file

-  3)the outgoing URL in synology integration will be http://IP_ADDRESS:5010/synologyLLM change IP_ADDRESS to what it is on your local PC your running the model on
+  4)the outgoing URL in synology integration will be http://IP_ADDRESS:5010/synologyLLM change IP_ADDRESS to what it is on your local PC your running the model on

+  5)Use either command python synologyLLM.py or use synologyLLM.bat file

 Features

   1)Loads any llama.cpp model that is supported